-Phil oversees an award-winning wealth management group at Merrill Lynch in Bellevue, Washington.
-He operates professionally as Phil Scott, managing director of The Phil Scott Group, and has been named one of Barron’s “Top 1,200 Financial Advisors: State by State” each year from 2015 to 2019.
-Phil was recently honored as one of Barron’s 2019 “Top 100 Financial Advisors” in the country and was named to the 2019 Barron's Hall of Fame (one of 145 advisors worldwide).
+Phil oversees an award-winning wealth management group at First Republic Investment Management in Washington state.
+Prior to joining First Republic, Phil served as managing director at Merrill Lynch for 35 years.
+He operates professionally as Phil Scott, managing director and wealth manager, and has been named one of Barron’s “Top 1,200 Financial Advisors: State by State” each year from 2015 to 2020.
+Phil was recently honored as one of Barron’s 2020 “Top 100 Financial Advisors” in the country and was named to the 2019 Barron's Hall of Fame (one of 145 advisors worldwide).

 Service and integrity have been bedrocks of Phil’s life since his youth.
 Phil attended the U.S. Naval Academy, graduating with degrees in international relations and general engineering.
 While at the Academy, Phil was Captain of the crew team and he developed a lifelong passion for rowing.
 He served as a Navy Flight Officer flying the A-6 Intruder jet aircraft and deployed aboard the USS Constellation, before leaving the military to pursue a career in financial services.

 Phil believes every driven young person deserves the opportunity to earn a well-rounded education.
 This includes supporting qualified, skilled teachers and empowering families to make decisions about their children’s learning options.

 In tandem with education, honoring veterans and families of fallen servicemembers is also close to Phil’s heart.
 Phil believes families who make the ultimate sacrifice for country and freedom deserve respect and support, and he demonstrates his reverence through philanthropic contributions and recognition.